Do you really need to detox your body?

 Are toxins toxic?

 The role of detoxification is to eliminate substances considered toxic to your body.
-They can be internal by-products of your metabolism e.g. lactic acid, ammonia, uric acid, creatinine, carbon dioxide, as well as external toxins such as chemicals, artificial food, heavy metals, pesticides, additives, alcohol, tobacco and even certain beauty products, which you have been exposed to.
-All these toxic substances can be damaging to your DNA, cell structure, immune, neurological and endocrine systems.
+They can be internal by-products of your metabolism e.g. lactic acid, ammonia, uric acid, creatinine, carbon dioxide, as well as external toxins such as chemicals, artificial food, heavy metals, pesticides, additives, alcohol, tobacco and even certain beauty products which you may have been exposed to.
+All these toxic substances can be damaging to your DNA, cell structure and immune, neurological and endocrine systems.

-The toxins that were not removed from the body due to the overwork of “natural detoxification pathways”, can be found in the bloodstream and in your adipose (fat) tissue.
+The toxins that were not removed from the body due to the “natural detoxification pathways” being owerwoked, can be found in the bloodstream and in your adipose (fat) tissue.
 They may cause inflammation both in the body and brain.
-The higher amount of those toxins in your body, the more severe symptoms you may experience.
+The higher the amount of those toxins in your body, the more severe symptoms you may experience.

 How does it work?